haosulab/ManiSkill/docs/source/concepts/environments.md

 - Success metric: The cube is within 2.5 cm of the goal position, and the robot is static.
 - Goal specification: 3D goal position.
 - Demonstration: 1000 successful trajectories.
-- Evaluaion protocol: 100 episodes with different initial joint positions of the robot and initial cube pose.
+- Evaluation protocol: 100 episodes with different initial joint positions of the robot and initial cube pose.

 ```{image} thumbnails/PickCube-v0.gif
 ---